This website allows you to browse known and discovered motifs for the all the experimental datasets.

 - Clicking on a factor group will change the middle and right frames.

 - The middle frame shows the known and discovered motifs.
-Clicking on the motifs will provide the PFM (position frequency matrix).
-All the known and discovered motifs are also available in one file.
+Clicking on the name of the motif will highlight it in the heatmap.
+Clicking on the logo will provide the PFM (position frequency matrix).
+For all PFMs, see motifs.txt below.

 - The right frame is a heatmap indicating:

 - Top; in white/black color scale: The similarity (in correlation) between the known/discovered motifs.
 This is computed directly from the PFMs without using the genome at all.

 - Below; in white/red scale: the enrichment of each of the motifs.
 Enrichments are not available for motifs with too little information content or for which control motifs could not be created.

 The enrichments are for three different background regions as the three triangles (all intergenic/intronic, only +/-2kb from TSS and outside +/- 2kb, in top, left and right, respectively).
 All three backgrounds exclude coding, 3'UTRs, and repetitive regions.
 The indicated number is for all Intergenic.